Free Auto Insurance Comparison

-When it comes to younger drivers, especially those that are high school or college-aged, historical data clearly shows that drivers in this age group have a much higher probability of getting into motor vehicles accidents.
+When it comes to younger drivers, especially those that are high school or college-aged, historical data clearly shows that drivers in this age group have a much higher probability of getting into motor vehicle accidents.

 Insurance companies use this data in order to ensure that the coverage being provided to drivers is priced appropriately.
 Insurance companies are like all businesses, and their main concern is to turn a profit.

-They give drivers that are seen as lesser of a risk much lower-priced premiums because these drivers help them earn greater profits.
+They give drivers that are seen as lesser of risk much lower-priced premiums because these drivers help them earn greater profits.
 So if college-aged drivers are on a parent’s policy, the price will be lower than if college students purchased insurance themselves.